In this article, we'll cover:

 You can paste comma-separated lists of ad units or placements you want to include as well as ad units you want to exclude.
 Once you click the plus sign to show the text field that accepts comma-separated lists, select Ad units, Exclude ad units, or Placements.

-For ad units, use the entire name path of each ad unit—for example:
+For ad units, use the entire code path of each ad unit—for example:

 placement1, placement2, placement3